ronmrcdo/laravel-inventory/docs/Attributes.md

 ### Adding Term on attributes

-Terms are the values of attribute e.g for size - small, medium, large and for color - white, black and etc.
+Terms are the values of attribute e.g for size (attribute) - small, medium, large (terms) and for color (attribute) - white, black and etc. (terms)

 ```php